 '''

-Physical constraints section
+Physical Constraints Section

 located anywhere in the file, preferably before or after the timing constraints

 or stored in a separate constraint file

 '''

 Note: The case analysis constraints that change the clock relationships or clock propagation should be defined prior to defining the generated clocks.
-This includes cases analysis defined on clock buffers that result in the output clock of the buffer to be impacted by the case analysis.
+This includes the case analysis defined on clock buffers that result in the output clock of the buffer to be impacted by the case analysis.